Walter Schreifels

-Walter Schreifels (born March 10, 1969) is an American rock musician and producer from New York City.
+Walter Arthur Schreifels (born March 10, 1969) is an American rock musician from New York City.

 Career

 In the late 1980s, he played in many New York hardcore bands, most notably Youth of Today and Gorilla Biscuits, where he was also the songwriter and lyricist.
-After Gorilla Biscuits broke up, he formed the short-lived Moondog.
-In October 2006, the band's self-titled EP was officially released for the first time ever on Anthology Recordings.
-It was previously available only as a bootleg 7" record.
-Moondog would transition into the more metal-oriented post-hardcore band Quicksand.
+After Gorilla Biscuits broke up, he formed the short-lived Moondog, releasing only a bootleg 7" record.
+Moondog would transition into the more aggressive post-hardcore band Quicksand.
+Quicksand went on hiatus in the late nineties.
 He also collaborated with his former Gorilla Biscuits bandmates in the melodic hardcore band CIV, writing much of their first LP and one song on their follow-up LP despite not actually playing on the record.
 He went on to start World's Fastest Car, a relatively short-lived project.
 The band recorded a demo and an EP, neither of which have been officially released.
 The EP was supposed to be released by Revelation Records, but that never came to fruition due to their breakup.
 Later, he helped create the melodic indie rock-styled band Rival Schools.
 After Rival Schools' dissolution, he went on to form Walter and the Motorcycles, who recorded but never released a self-titled LP and played a few shows but quickly broke up.
 Walking Concert, his next project, was heavily influenced by classic British acts such as Elvis Costello, The Kinks, Syd Barrett, David Bowie and The Smiths.
 In addition to a new solo acoustic LP scheduled for release in 2008, Schreifels reformed Rival Schools in June 2008 with plans to release a new album.
-In October 2009, he appeared on "Memoria : A Tribute to the Alternative 90s" (Yr Letter Records) with "When You Sleep", a My Bloody Valentine cover.
+In October 2009, he appeared on "Memoria: A Tribute to the Alternative 90s" (Yr Letter Records) with "When You Sleep", a My Bloody Valentine cover.
 In 2014, Schreifels joined a blues rock band that would come to be known as Dead Heavens.

 On November 16, 2010, Rival Schools released the deluxe single for "Shot After Shot" on iTunes from the forthcoming record Pedals, which was released in March 2011.